landogz/boardsmemberportal/README.md

 - **Real-time Updates** - AJAX-based comment submission without page refresh
 - **Attachment Support** - Support for images and PDFs in referendum posts

+### 📢 Announcements System
+- **Announcement Management** - Admin can create, edit, view, and delete announcements with rich text content
+- **Rich Text Editor** - CKEditor 4.19.1 integration for formatted content creation
+- **Banner Images** - Upload and display banner images for announcements
+- **User Access Control** - Select specific users or roles who can view each announcement
+- **Status Management** - Draft and Published status with scheduled publishing
+- **Notifications** - Automatic notifications sent to selected users when announcements are published
+- **Blog-Style Display** - Professional blog-style announcements page with search functionality
+- **Modal View** - Facebook-style modal for viewing full announcement details
+- **Landing Page Integration** - Display up to 3 latest announcements on landing page
+- **Search Functionality** - Search announcements by title and content
+- **Permission-Based Access** - Users only see announcements they are permitted to view

 ### 📋 Roles & Permissions
 - Dynamic role creation
 - Permission matrix interface with expand/collapse categories